TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design-Power System.md

 Every subsystem must incorporate at least one constraint stemming from standards, ethics, or socio-economic factors.

+**format this:

+***Specifications
+1. The Power System shall encompass safe and proper Ports between all subsections of the project.
+2. The Power shall be able to take in a rectified DC bus and properly convert to each loads specified voltage need.
+3. The Power shall be placed in a design such that all I/O ports are properly mapped and subsection Ports are clear and efficient.
+4. The Power System shall ensure the power is properly filtered to ensure stable voltage levels.

+***Constraints
+1. EMI compliance
+2. 240 VAC US standard AC main supply -- And why we chose this
+3. Ensuring compliance with Lochinvar’s customer specifications and relevant NEC and IEEE safety standards.

 ## Overview of Proposed Solution

 Describe the solution and how it will fulfill the specifications and constraints of this subsystem.